 Comprehensive Plan and Code Update

-Ketchum’s draft Land Development Code is now available for review and feedback.
-Join us (in person or online) at the next public hearing with the Planning and Zoning Commission on May 27 at 4:30PM at City Hall.
+Ketchum’s draft consolidated and reorganized code was approved by the Planning and Zoning Commission on July 22 and will move on to City Council public hearings for final approval.
 The draft consolidates the City’s zoning ordinance, subdivision regulations, and right-of-way standards into a unified Land Development Code.
 The draft Land Development Code includes general format updates to improve usability as well as minor changes to remove inconsistencies and clarify ambiguities.
 No substantive changes have been made.
-Also linked as a resource below is the Ketchum Zoning Map, no changes are currently proposed and no changes have been made.
+Also linked below, as a resource, is the Ketchum Zoning Map.
+No changes are currently proposed and no changes have been made.

 The city initiated a targeted update to its 2014 Comprehensive Plan and the land use regulations that implement the plan’s goals and policies—Ketchum Municipal Code.
 Updates are being led by Planning and Building Department staff with support from Clarion Associates, a consulting firm with extensive experience in comprehensive planning and municipal development code projects.